Documentary Screening and Panel Discussion

 20 Cooper Square, 7th Floor, New York, NY

-The screening of the documentary, Génération Maudite (Doomed Generation), will be followed by a panel discussion about the use of social media in the “Arab Spring.”
-The event is co–sponsored by the NYU Center for Dialogues, the Foreign Policy Association and the Global and Joint Studies Program of the NYU Institute of Journalism.
+The screening of the documentary, Génération Maudite (Doomed Generation), was followed by a panel discussion about the use of social media in the “Arab Spring.”
+The event was co–sponsored by the NYU Center for Dialogues, the Foreign Policy Association and the Global and Joint Studies Program of the NYU Institute of Journalism.

-Mustapha Tlili, Founder and Director, NYU Center for Dialogues, will deliver the opening remarks, and Mohamad Bazzi, Professor of Journalism, NYU Arthur L. Carter Journalism Institute, will moderate the discussion.
+Mustapha Tlili, Founder and Director, NYU Center for Dialogues, delivered the opening remarks and moderated the discussion.

 Wednesday, November 12, 2014